gunesgultekin/AIRLINE_API/README.md

 The system consists of 1 API Gateway and 2 different APIs (FlightService, NotificationService).
 All components are hosted on Azure cloud.

 # FlightService API
+* (!)
+All the URLs about deployments are provided in Moodle.
 ## FlightServiceAPI/Client
 ![client](https://github.com/gunesgultekin/AIRLINE_API/assets/126399958/08450c33-9e2b-4e2a-bc68-bed10a69adf3)
 ## Endpoints